 What would happen if you revealed that soft part, that real part, that loving part?
 What would happen if you revealed your true self–your inner softness, that part of you that is intimate and vulnerable?

 Is it okay to let people see the real you?

-Oh don’t get me wrong, anger has its place, anger has power.
+Oh, don’t get me wrong, anger has its place, anger has power.
 Anger kept you safe at a time when you weren’t.
-But, are you still offering others something that no longer serves you?
-No longer, really protects you?
+But are you still offering others something that no longer serves you?
+That no longer really protects you?
 Are you pushing the people you love away, the ones that deserve the real you, your soft innards?

 Or, what would happen if you dropped the, ‘I’m okay’ mask, maybe you’re not, maybe it’s okay to ask for help.
 To reach out to someone else, and show them the real you.

 What’s the worse that could happen anyway, you’re a grownup now–remember!
 You have the power to make decisions and choices.
 Maybe anger doesn’t need to be involved at all.
 Or nonchalance, or superiority, or whatever coping mechanism you’ve come up with in the past to protect yourself.
 Maybe, you can just be you, and when you need to, you can just walk away!

 Write it down–

 What’s the worse that could happen, if I showed my true self to another?